MeadowlarkDAW/Yarrow/README.md

 [![Crates.io](https://img.shields.io/crates/v/yarrow.svg)](https://crates.io/crates/yarrow)
 [![License](https://img.shields.io/crates/l/yarrow.svg)](https://github.com/MeadowlarkDAW/Yarrow/blob/main/LICENSE)

 > **WORK IN PROGRESS.
-This library is currently in an unstable alpha state and is missing features.
+This project is currently in alpha and is missing some features.
 Check the [roadmap] for more details.**

 **A modern retained-mode GUI library in Rust with extreme performance and control, geared towards audio software.**